Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Extension: Affirmative Action Quota

+As it turns out, quota operates in our model through effectively subsidizing the principal for hiring the minority.
+Technically, it turns the the principal's problem into the following, holding agents' effort choices fixed:

 In the above expression, the term $\nu$ represents the Lagrange multiplier associated with constraint (\ref{eqn_quota}).
-It equals zero if agents exert the same level of effort, and so the baseline equilibrium is impartial and automatically satisfies (\ref{eqn_quota}); it is strictly positive if $\mu_m>\mu_w$, and so (\ref{eqn_quota}) is binding from above; finally, it is strictly negative if $\mu_m<\mu_w$, and so (\ref{eqn_quota}) is binding from below.
-It is thus clear that the use of quota eliminates the discriminatory equilibria of the baseline model without impacting on the impartial equilibria.
+It equals zero if agents exert the same level of effort, and so the baseline equilibrium is impartial and automatically satisfies (\ref{eqn_quota}); it is is strictly positive if $\mu_m>\mu_w$, and so (\ref{eqn_quota}) is binding from above; finally it is strictly negative if $\mu_m<\mu_w$, and so (\ref{eqn_quota}) is binding from below.

-It remains to show that the use of a quota does not generate new equilibria.
-The next lemma provides a partial characterization of the solution to (\ref{eqn_aa}) for any $\nu>0$. \begin{lemma} Fix any $\nu>0$.
+Clearly, the use of quota eliminates the discriminatory equilibria of the baseline model without impacting on the impartial equilibria.
+To show that it does not generate new equilibria (which must induce different levels of effort from the agents because otherwise we are in the impartial case), we provide a partial characterization of the solution to (\ref{eqn_aa}) for any $\nu>0$. \begin{lemma} Fix any $\nu>0$.
 In the case where the solution to (\ref{eqn_aa}) satisfies (\ref{eqn_quota}), it must also satisfy $\pi(0)<1/2$ and $X>Y>0$. \end{lemma}

 Lemma \ref{lem_aa} shows that if the principal faces a subsidy for hiring $w$ and happens to promote the agents with equal probability on average, then he must treat $w$ more favorably unless $m$ is strictly more productive.
-Yet such a screening strategy cannot induce $m$ to work and $w$ to shirk.
+Yet such a screening strategy cannot induce $m$ to work and $w$ to shirk (which is needed for $\nu$ to be positive).
 This is illustrated by Figure \ref{figure4}, which gathers all $(X,Y)$ profiles that satisfy both agents' incentive compatibility constraints in the grey area.
-Under the assumption that $ \bar\mu+\ul\mu>1$, the grey area lies above the 45 degree line and so does not contain the optimal signal structure.
-The latter is shown to satisfy $X>Y$ and so must lie below the 45 degree line --- an area in which satisfying one agent's incentive compatibility constraint would necessarily violate the incentive compatibility constraint of the other agent.
-The proof for the case where $m$ shirks and $w$ works is analogous and so is omitted.
+Under the assumption that $ \bar\mu+\ul\mu>1$, the grey area lies above the 45 degree line and so must not contain the optimal signal structure.
+The latter is shown to satisfy $X>Y$ and so must lie below the 45 degree line --- an area in which satisfying one agent's incentive compatibility constraint would necessarily violate the incentive compatibility constraint of the other agent (the pink and green areas are disjoint).
+The proof for the case where $m$ shirks and $w$ works (and so $\nu<0$) is analogous and so is omitted.